My Life! Teaching in a Korean University

 What are your Thoughts about Using Graded Language in the ESL Classroom?

-Do you do it, or do you think it’s more valuable for students to speak at normal speed?
+Do you use graded language, or do you think it is more valuable for students to speak at normal speed?
 Leave a comment below and let us know what you think about this.

 About Jackie